rush0204/rush0204/README.md

 ### Hi there 👋

-I'm Arushi, here are a few things about me-
+I'm Arushi, and here are a few things about me-

 - 🔭 I’m currently working on developing my technical and interpersonal skills.
 - 🌱 I’m a junior pursuing a bachelors in Computer Engineering.